 Every Spring, DSO throws a three-week festival called Soluna, a citywide party that celebrates the best in North Texas arts and culture.
 Over its three weeks, the festival hosts classical concerts, dance productions, lectures and specially curated events, and serves as a critical bridge between the DSO, its donors and its city.

 So—how do you turn 20- and 30-something Dallasites into advocates for the symphony?
-That’s where Encore Live came in, and “Array” was born.
+You create Array.
 Array was a one-night-only, music, art and technology experience, focused on bridging the gap between creative worlds.
 We knew that in order to connect “pop” and “culture” we had to create an eclectic, one-of-a-kind, multimedia experience that would appeal to a very broad audience.

-We selected the Bomb Factory as the event venue, which is a popular spot for young artists and audiences in Deep Ellum.
+The Bomb Factory, a popular spot for young artists and audiences, was selected as the event venue.
 Then we got to work doing what we do best—creating a truly magical series of moments.
 Knowing that the DSO wanted collaborations that entertain and attract people in their 20s and 30s, we thought about local groups we could build collaborations around, while also incorporating the DSO symphony into the mix.
-The mash-ups were carefully selected to create an atmosphere of positive tension that would propel each collaborator outside their comfort zone.
+Working in tandem with our agency partners, we carefully selected mash-ups to create an atmosphere of positive tension that would propel each collaborator outside their comfort zone.

 Collaborations included Nas with members of the Dallas Symphony Orchestra, Big Gigantic with the Dallas Mavericks Drumline, Kaleo with the Dallas Neo-Classical Ballet, and Jacob Banks with the local Booker T. Washington H.S.
 Gospel Choir.
 Additional performances featured Cure for Paranoia & Zhora.
 Each band / performer’s individual fan base showed up for the concert and were rewarded with an amazing night of music, art and technology, putting the spirit of collaboration front and center.